top of page

 Central and South America and the Caribbean

 Learning Tour groups have visited the Ecuadorian Amazon since 2005.
-We previously purchased and preserved 137 acres of threatened land adjacent to the Cuyanbeno Ecological Preserve.
-Currently we collaborate with native groups to support their efforts to preserve their culture and protect the forest.
-We have a long-time relationship with Delio, shaman of the Siona people of the Ecuadorian Amazon, who guides our Learning Tour groups, and Aurelio, lead shaman of the Cofan people.
-We are currently entering into a relationship with Waita Lodge, a new endeavor deep in the Cuyanbeno Ecological Reserve with a focus on empowering local Kichwa people as forest protectors. (photos from 2019 visit)
+We have purchased threatened parcels of land adjacent to the Cuyanbeno Ecological Preserve, and we support and collaborate with native groups in their efforts to preserve their culture and protect the forest.
+We have a long-time relationship with Delio, shaman of the Siona people of the Ecuadorian Amazon, who guides our Learning Tour groups, and knew well Aurelio, lead shaman of the Cofan people.
+He recently passed away, and now we collaborate with his grandson Franklin, including supporting him during his shamanic training and in going to school to become a teacher for his community's small school.
+We are currently in a relationship with Waita Lodge, a new endeavor deep in the Cuyanbeno Ecological Reserve with a focus on empowering local Kichwa people as forest protectors. (photos from 2019 visit) Our contact person and representative in the Amazon is Diego Prado.

-In the Dominican Republic, NCP works with local groups to foster sustainable development in mountain communities.
-NCP's Tom Benevento is also consulting with groups in Mexico and with government officials in Jamaica related to climate-resilient food production and eco-friendly coffee farming, respectively.
+NCP's Tom Benevento is also consulting with groups in Mexico, Guatemala and with government officials in Jamaica related to climate-resilient food production and eco-friendly coffee farming.

 Africa

 In South Sudan, the South Sudan Council of Churches and the Girlchild Education and Development Association are key program partners in Narus and Nimule, respectively, coordinating our grants for girls' education and women's development, and hosting our Learning Tours.
 GEDA has also hosted Solidarity Workers in Nimule.
-Our Second Step program enables girls who have completed high school to continue their studies in nearby Uganda; this initiative is funded by those who choose to support/sponsor a girl.
-NCP has also responded to the pleas of women in refugee camps with skills training, microloans and girls' education.
-Paskwale Ben and his New Community Forestry receive support from our If a Tree Falls... program for reforestation efforts in Nimule and surrounding areas.
-(Photos and stories from 2019 East Africa Learning Tour)
+NCP has responded to the need for skills training, microloans and farming supplies for women, and scholarships, hygienic items and additional dormitories for girls.
+Paskwale Ben and another nearby site receive support from our If a Tree Falls... program for reforestation efforts in Nimule and surrounding areas.
+NCP is the leading reforestation agent in this part of South Sudan (Photos and stories from 2019 East Africa Learning Tour)

 In Rwanda and the DR Congo, NCP works through local partners to support girls' education, tailoring and microloan programs for women, and reforestation.
 We have also funded an initiative to train women to build wood-conserving cook stoves, both for their own use and to sell for income (photos here).
 In both countries, we have been supportive of Batwas (pygmy) communities that have been displaced from their forest homes.
-Efforts include tailoring workshops, chicken projects, Covid relief and land purchases.
+Efforts include tailoring workshops, chicken projects, and land purchases.
+We have alo raised funds for midwife trainings in Congo.
 We visit all these communities on Learning Tours.

 NCP has been involved with the nonprofit Creative Solutions for the Environment in Malawi since 2019.
 We work with them to address climate impacts on agriculture, do reforestation, and empowering women and helping young women attend secondary school.
 We have also secured funding for CSE to launch a carbon farm initiative.
 One key program is our A Girl and A Bike campaign, providing bicycles and scholarships for high school girls 7-14 miles from school.
 We also raised funds in 2020 to build and furnish (beds, toilets, kitchens) two hostels for high school girls attending schools 30 and 50 miles from home.